asifprofessionalboy/Test/README.md

-WITH MonthDates AS (
-    -- Generate a list of all dates for October 2024 SELECT DATEADD(DAY, n, '2024-10-01') AS FullDate
-    FROM (SELECT ROW_NUMBER() OVER (ORDER BY (SELECT NULL)) - 1 AS n FROM master.dbo.spt_values) AS Numbers
-    WHERE n < DAY(EOMONTH('2024-10-01'))
-)
-SELECT md.FullDate
-FROM MonthDates md
-LEFT JOIN (
-    SELECT DISTINCT DATEADD(DAY, DATEPART(DAY, a.Dates) - 1, '2024-10-01') AS ExistingDate
-    FROM App_WagesDetailsJharkhand w
-    INNER JOIN App_AttendanceDetails a
-        ON a.AadharNo = w.AadharNo
-        AND MONTH(a.Dates) = 10
-        AND YEAR(a.Dates) = 2024
-        AND a.WorkOrderNo = '4700021069'
-    WHERE w.MonthWage = '10'
-        AND w.YearWage = '2024'
-        AND w.VendorCode = '15261'
-        AND w.LocationCode = 'L_45'
-        AND w.WorkOrderNo = '4700021069'
-        AND w.WorkManName = 'LALIT KUMAR JHA'
-) AttendedDates
-ON md.FullDate = AttendedDates.ExistingDate
-WHERE AttendedDates.ExistingDate IS NULL;

  select distinct w.AadharNo, w.WorkOrderNo as WorkOrderNo,w.WorkManSl as WorkManSl,w.WorkManName
  as WorkManName,w.holiday as holiday , (select top 1 Sex from App_EmployeeMaster where Name = w.WorkManName and VendorCode = w.VendorCode) sex,
  (select top 1 Father_Name from App_EmployeeMaster where Name = w.WorkManName and VendorCode = w.VendorCode) Father_Name,